derecles/epl-possession-analysis/README.md

 # epl-possession-analysis

-In a given football (soccer) match, is having more possession associated with an improved match outcome?
+In a given football (soccer) match, is having more possession of the ball associated with an improved match outcome?

 ## Overview